-- 1½ tbsp red wine vinegar
+- 1½ Tablespoons red wine vinegar

-- 1½ tbsp olive oil extra virgin
+- 1½ Tablespoons olive oil extra virgin

-- ½ tbsp dried minced onion
+- ½ Tablespoon dried minced onion

-- 1½ tsp Italian seasoning
+- 1½ teaspoon Italian seasoning

-- 1 tsp garlic powder
+- 1 teaspoon garlic powder

-- ¼ tsp salt
+- ¼ teaspoon salt see notes

-- ¼ tsp black pepper ground
+- ¼ teaspoon black pepper ground

 - Slice zucchini into diagonal slices about ¼ inch thick.2 zucchini

 - Add the zucchini to the bag and close the seal leaving a little bit of air in the bag.
 Shake the bag gently to coat all of the zucchini and set aside until ready to go on the grill.